Skip to main content

 1. Achieve at least a 4.28 GPA while taking the most challenging classes available

 For serious consideration at William & Mary, you’ll need to earn all, or mostly all, As in the highest level courses offered to you.
-It’s common for competitive applicants to have completed anywhere from five to 12 AP classes.
+It’s common for competitive applicants to have completed anywhere between five and 12 AP classes.

 Highly selective schools like William & Mary use a tool known as the Academic Index to help facilitate admissions decisions.
 Academic Index is the representation of your entire academic performance by a single number.
 Busy admissions offices use that number to determine if you meet a college’s academic standards and how vigorously to consider your application.

-If your GPA is below William & Mary’s standards and you’re early in your high school career, check out our tips for increasing your GPA.
+If your GPA is below William & Mary’s standards and you’re early in your high school career, there’s still time to increase your GPA.
 If you’re a junior or senior, it’s harder to increase your GPA, so the easiest way to increase your Academic Index is with higher test scores.

 2. Aim for a 1490 SAT and 34 ACT

-The middle 50% SAT/ACT range of William & Mary’s class of 2025 is 1300-1490/30-34.
-Any score within the middle 50% is good, but the higher into the range you score, the more competitive your application is.
-William & Mary considers test scores “very important” when making admissions decisions.
+The middle 50% SAT/ACT range of students enrolling at William & Mary during the 2025-20226 admissions cycle was 1390-1520/32-34.
+Any score within the middle 50% is good, but the higher your score, the more competitive your application is.
+William & Mary “considers” test scores when making admissions decisions.

-William & Mary superscores—that is, they will take the highest math and highest verbal/critical reading score from any SAT/ACT examination—and encourage students to maximize their test scores by sitting for the SAT/ACT two to three times.
+William & Mary superscores—that is, they will take the highest section score from any SAT/ACT examination.
+Because of this, we encourage students to maximize their test scores by sitting for the SAT/ACT two to three times.
 To improve your SAT/ACT score, check out these free CollegeVine resources:

-In 2020, William & Mary announced a pilot program to make the college’s admission policy test-optional for three years.
-The university stresses that test-optional doesn’t mean test-blind and students who submit test scores will have them evaluated as part of their application.
-CollegeVine advises students who can take the SAT or ACT safely and who’ve scored at, or above, the 25th percentile (1300/30) to submit their scores.
+William & Mary practices test-optional admissions.
+That is, applicants can choose whether to submit standardized test scores.
+CollegeVine advises students to take the SAT or ACT and submit their scores if they’re at or above the 25th percentile (1390/32).
 Applicants who include test scores with their application are accepted at higher rates than those who do not.

+Of first-time, first-year students at William & Mary in the 2025-2026 admissions cycle, 48% submitted SAT scores, and 14% submitted ACT scores.
 Wondering if you should submit your scores?
-You can get recommendations on whether or not you should apply test-optional using our free chancing engine.
+You can get recommendations on whether to apply test-optional using our free chancing engine

 3. Cultivate one or two Tier 1-2 extracurriculars (find your “spike”)

 Nearly every applicant to William & Mary has an astounding academic record and extracurricular activities are a place to separate yourself from the competition.
 Not all extracurriculars are equal, however, and some carry more weight than others.
-The “four tiers of extracurriculars” is a good guide for understanding how colleges value your activities outside of the classroom:
+The four tiers of extracurriculars are a good guide for understanding how colleges value your activities outside of the classroom:

-- Tier 1 is reserved for the activities that demonstrate exceptional achievement or leadership and are exceedingly rare.
-For example, winning a prestigious national award or receiving national recognition in a field like athletics or music.
+• Tier 1 is reserved for activities that demonstrate exceptional achievement or leadership and are exceedingly rare—for example, winning a prestigious national award or receiving national recognition in a field like athletics or music.

-- Tier 3 activities highlight your interests outside of the classroom but lack the influence of those in the higher tiers.
-These include holding a minor leadership role in a well-known club or captaining a varsity sport.
+• Tier 3 activities highlight your interests outside of the classroom but lack the influence of those in the higher tiers.
+These include holding a minor leadership role in a well-known club or being captain of a varsity sport.

 4. Write engaging essays

-At its essence, the William & Mary supplemental essay asks, “What makes you unique?
-Inspire us, impress us, or make us laugh.”
 A strong essay is written in your unique voice, highlights why you belong at a particular school, and how you’ll benefit them once on campus—or, more generally, demonstrates your character (which William & Mary considers “very important) and why you belong at the college.
-For William & Mary-specific essay advice, check out our article, “How to Write the College of William & Mary Essay 2021-2022.”
+For William & Mary-specific essay advice, check out our article, “How to Write the College of William & Mary Essay 2025-2026.”

 5. Letters of Recommendation

-William & Mary considers letters of recommendation “very important” to the admissions process and requires a counselor letter of recommendation and will accept an optional teacher recommendation.
+William & Mary considers letters of recommendation “very important” to the admissions process and requires a letter of recommendation from your high school counselor.
+The college will also accept up to three optional recommendations from teachers, coaches, or volunteer coordinators.
 Although submitting a teacher letter of recommendation is optional at William & Mary, including one in your application is a sound strategy if you’re serious about getting in.

-A good guideline for who to ask for your recommendation is a teacher who instructed you during your junior or senior year in a core academic class and can speak to academic aptitude and classroom performance.
+A good guideline for whom to ask for your recommendation is a teacher who taught you during your junior or senior year in a core academic class and can speak to academic aptitude and classroom performance.
 Before you ask for a letter of recommendation, familiarize yourself with the nine rules for requesting letters of recommendation from teachers to ensure you end up with a compelling one.

 6. Apply Early Action/Early Decision.